Welcome to the web site for Stonehouse History Group

 Weds Dec 13th 7-30 pm

-Our SHG 2017 Calendar is now on sale at the Curiosity shop or the Co-Op,
+Our SHG 2017 Calendar is on sale at the Curiosity shop and the Co-Op,

 Stonehouse History Group now have a Logo, specially designed for us.